-- FFP may authorize funding for a multipurpose cash grant either by (a) contributing funding proportional to food needs in an activity with other donors who can cover the proportion of the grants for non-food needs, or by (b) fully funding a multipurpose cash grant as long as the funding for non-food needs fits within the 20 percent Essential Complementary Services cap outlined above. - For applications that propose a multipurpose cash transfer that includes food commodity costs funded through Food for Peace with the remaining value coming from another donor(s), the associated costs must be attributed proportionately.
+- FFP may authorize funding for multipurpose cash grants either by (a) contributing funding proportional to food needs in an activity with other donors who can cover the proportion of the grants for non-food needs, or by (b) fully funding a multipurpose cash grant as long as the funding for non-food needs fits within the 20 percent Essential Complementary Services cap outlined above. - For applications that propose a multipurpose cash transfer that includes food commodity costs funded through Food for Peace with the remaining value coming from another donor(s), the associated costs must be attributed proportionately.
 The food value and all proportionate associated costs must be budgeted under the category of Cash Transfers. - For applications that propose multipurpose cash assistance for food and non-food purchases under a single award, the non-food transfer value and all non-food associated costs must be counted under the 20 percent cap for Essential Complementary Activities.

+Note that Multipurpose Cash Assistance is not an Essential Complementary Activity.
 Monetization of commodities will typically not be permitted under this APS.